 It appeals to all classes, all conditions and very nationality.
-There is nothing narrowevery nationality. minded or exclusive about its programme. are generously invited to tread the easy path which leads to "high Nursing proficiency," and a handsome certificate, by the expenditure of twelve dollars and an hour's daily reading, which you may do or not, according to your degree of conscientiousness.
+There is nothing narrowevery nationality. minded or exclusive about its programme.
+All are generously invited to tread the easy path which leads to "high Nursing proficiency," and a handsome certificate, by the expenditure of twelve dollars and an hour's daily reading, which you may do or not, according to your degree of conscientiousness.

-The prospectuses of the College are headed:
+The prospectuses of the College are headed : HOW TO BECOME A NURSE AT HOME.

-HOW TO BECOME A NURSE AT HOME.
-If you would like to fit yourself for a Nurse or desire an introduction to the study of medicine, allow us to call your attention to our correspondence course for Nurses established some years ago to meet the wants of those who either could not leave home or could not gain admittance to a Training School.
+If you would like to fit yourself for a Nurse or desire an introduction to the study of medicine, allow us to call your attention to our correspondence course for Nurses established some years ago to meet home or could not gain admittance to a Training School.